kunle123-ui/kunle/Local-Environment.md

 <a name="2-building-eosio"></a>
 ## Building EOSIO
-The simple approach to building EOSIO is to use the automated build script.
-The automated approach is documented next.
-Instructions to build EOSIO manually are described in the section [Manually Building EOSIO](#manually-building-eosio), farther down in this document.
+Building EOSIO is done via an automated build script.
 The build places content in the `eos/build` folder.
 The executables can be found in subfolders within the `eos/build/programs` folder.

 <a name="autobuild"></a>
 ### Automated build script